tidepool-org/tidepool-org.github.io/index.md

 The [Platform Overview](PlatformOverview.html) tries to explain our technical vision in the near term, with heavy emphasis on the things we're implementing right now.

+The [Server Architecture](ServerArchitecture.html) page tells how the many moving parts of our server system fit together.

 The [Server Data Organization](ServerDataOrganization.html) page explains how the various bits of server data is organized and how they relate to each other.
 It also has a set of use cases we try to keep in mind, but they're still sparse.
 They'll someday get a page of their own.

 The [Tidepool Component List](TidepoolComponents.html) goes through a list of active repositories and summarizes what they're for and how they fit together.